prason-chriso/tripReccomendor/README_FOR_DEVELOPERS.md.txt

 	2: if later trip has shorter trip lenght then priority to later trip but if later trip has multiple trip count of same start/end time and the bus is also to be choosen among A&B

-These two cases  consist of comparision of one -to- Many or Many-to-one object at same time so couldn't be handle by default working of USER-DEFINED ordering algorithm, which is "PRIORITY ALGORITHM" in our case.
+These two cases  consist of comparision of one -to- Many or Many-to-one object at same time so couldn't be handle in some cases by default working of USER-DEFINED ordering algorithm, which is "PRIORITY ALGORITHM" in our case.

-Such scenarios are handled by new module that determines the highest priority.
+Such scenarios are handled by new module that determines the highest priority. it only arises in 5% scenarios and is almost negligible.

 =========================================
 #EXECUTED-TEST CASES